kuchnaya-hub/maroon-broccoli/src/pages/index.md

         actions: []
         type: feature_item
       - title: Feature 3
-        content: >+
+        content: >
-          All you have to do is select the catalogs or products you want to share and click on the ‘Other Share’ button option.
+          After the creatives are ready all you have to do is just click on share and share the creatives anywhere you want.
         image_alt: lorem-ipsum
         actions: []
         type: feature_item